-Over the past few months I have poured over a wide variety of articles and sources on data warehousing and the paraphernalia of concepts and technologies associated with big data.
+Over the past few months I have poured over a wide variety of articles and sources on data warehousing, data warehouse architecture and the paraphernalia of concepts and technologies associated with big data.
 Despite the fact that I consider myself to be technology inclined, the vast majority of them left me with a mild headache and 17 new tabs opened for each source read.
 I’m not a big fan of explanations that leave you more confused than you began with, so while I’m without a doubt a data padawan, I’ll nonetheless take a stab at explaining some of the concepts and technologies in this space, starting with data warehousing.

 A few of the “beginner” articles I read on data warehousing explained the concept by paralleling it to brick ‘n’ mortar warehouses.
 While the comparison holds true, scale gets lost in translation.
 When most of us think of a warehouse we think of the self-pickup zone in IKEA or packing blessing boxes.
 The point is that we scale back to something that we can wrap our minds around.
 We simplify the problem and frame it from the perspective of our experience.
 We just don’t think of warehouses on the scale of football fields.
 So instead of attempting to paraphrase a data warehouse as a warehouse full of boxes let’s put everything in the context of a library.

 A data warehouse is an organizational methodology, not a technology.
-Today we have technologies like Redshift, Hadoop, etc., that power data warehouses but if you strip all that away it is methodology that differentiates databases from data warehouses.
+Today we have technologies like Redshift architecture, Hadoop, etc., that power data warehouses but if you strip all that away it is methodology that differentiates databases from data warehouses.
 A building with piles of books in it is not a library.
 A building with books (data), and shelves (tables), labeled with call numbers (metadata), organized by a classification system (indexing), searchable (queries) by a catalog (keys) is a library.
 Once upon a time we didn’t even use technology to do all this.
 We just had row upon row of index cards.
 It is its architecture that makes a data warehouse more than a collection of databases.

 Now let’s look at the difference between a bookstore and a library.
 Or in other words a building with books in it, organized for transactional purposes versus analytical purposes.
 Bookstores are optimized to help you find what you want and then buy it.
 So when a book is scanned at a cashier one simple thing happens, a transaction.
 The more people you have in line, the longer it takes for transactions to be processed, the higher the chance that a customer will abandon their purchase.
 For that exact reason a manager wouldn’t start tallying each cashier’s transactions during work hours.
 The same premise holds true for transactional databases, the more non optimized operations you run on them, the slower their core operations become.
 A library’s, just like an analytical data warehouse’s, main operation is queries.
 They are organized explicitly and optimally for this purpose.